Social Media

 The outdoor learning center is based on the Master Plan that the PTA developed with the Natural Learning Initiative of North Carolina State University.
 A local landscape architect helped the PTA to translate the master plan into designs for the outdoor classroom and the garden.

-These projects were implemented over several years with the help of hundreds of volunteers and with the generous donations of many parents and community members.
-We want to especially highlight the generosity of organizations that have contributed to our recent development phase between 2013 and 2018.
+These projects were implemented over several years (from 2013-2018) with the help of hundreds of volunteers and with the generous donations of many parents and community members.